bonkers.iebonkers.ie

 Why do we pay the PSO levy?

-The PSO levy was introduced by the Fianna Fáil and Progressive Democrats coalition in 2010 to support investment in renewable electricity and indigenous sources of energy, and all subsequent governments have maintained the policy and the charge.
+The PSO levy was first introduced by the Fianna Fáil and Progressive Democrats coalition in 2010 and all subsequent governments have maintained the policy and the charge since.

 The PSO levy on your bill